goodeggs/goodeggs-mongoose-timestamps/README.md

 Note that it does not create an index on `createdAt`.
 An index on `createdAt` is redundant with the index already on `_id` which encodes the [document create time in the first 4 bytes](https://docs.mongodb.com/manual/reference/bson-types/#objectid).

+## Dependencies

+This module does not pull in an other dependencies but does require that your application is using Mongoose 4.4.7 or greater.
+That was the version that first supported setting the `timestamps` options directly on the schema with `set` rather than in the schema constructor.

 ## Testing

 To stub the values used to timestamp Mongoose objects, use [`sinon.useFakeTimers`](http://sinonjs.org/docs/#clock-api).